How to make your career go metaversalNovember 2022

 It's predicted that by 2026, around 25% of the world’s population will spend at least one hour a day on the metaverse, and 30% of the organizations in the world will have products and services ready for metaverse.
 That’s why tech businesses are betting so hard on it.
 In February 2022, Facebook (sorry, Meta) CEO Mark Zuckerberg told shareholders the company was investing $10 billion and creating 10,000 highly skilled jobs in the EU to help shape the metaverse.
 And other tech and gaming giants such as Microsoft, Epic Games, Roblox, are already investing billions in their own metaverses.
 So it’s here to stay and if you’re not already working in it, it’s likely you soon will be.

-What’s in the job description?
+What’s is a career in the metaverse?

 If you have a tech job in the metaverse, you’ll almost certainly be working with blockchain, 5G and Web3 technologies such as AR and AI, or developing new hardware such as sensors, headsets, cameras and wearables.